-Customer Relationship Management (CRM) is defined as business and technology discipline that manages the way and organization deals with its customers, in order to enhance the revenue, profitability, customer satisfaction and retention.
+Customer Relationship Management (CRM) is defined as a business and technology discipline that manages the way an organization deals with its customers, in order to enhance the revenue, profitability, customer satisfaction, and retention.
 In short, CRM is about introducing the right product to the right customer of the right time through the right channel to satisfy the customer’s evolving demands.

-Customer Relationship Management is not only about companies collecting data about their customers, it is also about utilizing that data to become more closely aligned with the customer.
+Customer Relationship Management is not only about companies collecting data about their customers, but it is also about utilizing that data to become more closely aligned with the customer.
 CRM has to be focused on aligning the business process with customer strategies employed by the firms.

 It uses information technology to create a cross-functional information system called CRM information system that integrates and automates a firm’s many customer-related business processes in sales, marketing, and customer services to provide quick, convenient, and consistent service to its customers.

 The CRM systems compromise a set of tools that capture customer information from all customer touchpoints (methods of interacting with customers) like e-mail, telephone, fax, retail stores, company’s website, etc.

 CRM helps companies in gathering data, identifying customers who have been valuable over a period of time, add loyal customers by offering products and services which are customized.
 This makes customer service cost-effective and acquisition of similar customers easier.

-But a CRM can not only fail to deliver its intended benefits, it can also damage long standing customer relationships.
-The biggest problem is the assumption that CRM is a software tool that will manage customer relationship of the company.
+But a CRM can not only fail to deliver its intended benefits, but it can also damage long-standing customer relationships.
+The biggest problem is the assumption that CRM is a software tool that will manage the customer relationship of the company.
 Customer Relationship Management is a pack of processes held by related software and customer strategy to improve long term customer loyalty and profitability of the company